The Complete Uk lawn glossary

 Robbie's Take

 Established UK lawns can handle more drought than people think.
 Grass goes brown but usually recovers when rain returns.
-If you must water, do it early morning and deeply.
-Avoid feeding until the drought breaks.

 E